King88Kayo/k88k-H5C3GH-levelup4/README.md

 * Title elements contain a concise, descriptive title

-The purpose of this project is to consolidate the HTML and CSS code and create a more accessible website.
+The purpose of this project is to consolidate the HTML and CSS code and create a more accessible worfklow.
 This will also allow the next developer to easily understand the structure of the HTML and CSS code.

 This project allowed me to practise using semantic HTML and CSS code allowing for a more logical structure.